Britain’s Empty Buildings:

 About The Home Blueprint Ltd

-The Home Blueprint National Framework was authored and produced by Kevin Phillips, drawing on decades of direct experience across construction, refurbishment, and regulated operational settings.
+The Home Blueprint National Framework was authored and produced by Kevin Phillips, drawing on decades of direct experience across construction, refurbishment, and high-risk operational settings.
 The Framework forms part of a wider Protection-First family of systems designed to prioritise accountability, safeguard public resources, and support long-term asset stewardship.

-For enquiries:
+For formal enquiries:

 info@thehomeblueprint.org